RobertoValli/panel_models_workshop/README.md

 Second, it requires participants to have read **at least** my notes on the literature, which are meant to guide you through the sometimes bewildering array of alternative methods.
 However, for a better and slightly more technical understanding of recent literature, I **highly** recommend reading the great review paper by Roth et al. (2022) in the "necessary readings" folder.

 ## Workshop structure

 The workshop is centered around a select number of papers that highlight deficiencies of difference-in-differences models in certain settings and suggest extensions to the standard model.
-After a brief overview of the literature and a dust-off of the basic DiD model, we go through
+After a brief overview of the literature and a dust-off of the basic DiD model, we go through the main violations of basic DiD assumptions, and the alternative methods designed to deal with them.

+In the second part, participants are welcome to bring their own CSTS data applications.
+Together we might brainstorm and discuss which methods are more appropriate for the data, what assuptions might be necessary to make them work, and what R package exist to implement them.

 The workshop's contents are the following: